 The Chinese Pagoda at Eyrignac Manor gardens

 This is the most visited garden in the Périgord region and overlooks the entire Dordogne Valley.
 If for no other reason, it’s worth visiting for the spectacular panoramic views of Périgord.
 The paths form three circuits that lead to the belvedere, a fabulous balcony over 400ft above the river.
 The boxwoods are a major part of the garden and date back to the 19th century.
 You won’t find the symmetry present in many of the other gardens we’ve mentioned, but you’ll appreciate the rolling and flowing movement of the almost surrealist sculpted shapes.
 These contribute to the harmony of the hilly setting of the Dordogne Valley.

-Tip: We recommend visiting for one of the candlelight evenings, which lends a real touch of magic to one of the best gardens in France.
+Tip: We recommend visiting for one of the candlelight evenings.
+It lends a real touch of magic to one of the best gardens in France.